HOW TO DECLUTTER YOUR BEDROOM: MAKING YOUR BEDROOM A SANCTUARY AND WHY IT MATTERS

 Thinking about how you use your bedroom will help you work out what you need to keep in that room.

-HOW TO CREATE A CALM BEDROOM
+HOW TO DECLUTTER YOUR BEDROOM

 Many of us already know that clutter raises stress levels and makes our brains busy.
 This isn’t what we want at the end of the day when it can already be difficult to switch off from our To Do lists.